 Offering additional benefits, however, walks a fine line.
 Too much information and you lose people.
 They often become overwhelmed and don’t remember the main point.

-Visual aids can be one way to reduce complexity, when communicating how an offer differs.
+Visual aids can be one way to reduce complexity when communicating how your offer is unique and relevant.

 Direct mail is challenging.
 But testing can help you break through the clutter and identify, improve and refine winners.